-Starting from this GHG emissions reporting standard, WRI developed a research method to identify and develop calculations and data sets for estimating community-scale data relevant to a GHG inventory.
+From this CRF inventory reporting framework, WRI developed a research method to identify and develop calculations and data sets for estimating community-scale data relevant to a GHG inventory.
 As laid out in the following sections, WRI established a research approach, convened a technical advisory group, and established several sets of criteria for assessing data and methods.